Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: How can I test `main`’s return value to see if a program has terminated normally?
+Q: How can I test `main`'s return value to see if a program has terminated normally?

 </div>
 <!-- END: div -->